 But First: King Cobras are not actually Cobras!

 Looking at the species of cobras, you won’t find King Cobras on the list.

-So-called “true cobras” are all of the Naja genus.
-They can be found in a large portion of the world, including Africa, India, southeast Asia, and the Middle East.
+So-called “true cobras” are all of the Naja genera.
+They can be found in a large portion of the world, including Africa, India, Southeast Asia, and the Middle East.
 Cobras can be identified by their hollow and venomous fangs and signature hoods.
 But King Cobras belong to a different group known as Ophiophagus.
 Their name literally means “snake eaters” and they most frequently eat other cobras.

-King cobras do share the same physical features of many cobras as being longer snakes that can create a fanned hood around their head when threatened.
+King cobras do share the same physical features as many cobras as longer snakes that can create a fanned hood around their head when threatened.
 It should be noted the king cobra has a narrower hood than other cobra species.

 They can also raise the front third of their slithery bodies off the ground to raise up and look threatening.

 How Big was the Largest King Cobra Ever?